fossasia/eventyay-video/docs/integration/iframe.rst

 Iframe Guest API
 ================

-Venueless rooms can contain arbitrary iframes.
+Eventyay video rooms can contain arbitrary iframes.
 This is often used for embedding third-party applications or static content.
-Venueless exposes a few ways for those iframes to interact with the main application if desired.
+Eventyay exposes a few ways for those iframes to interact with the main application if desired.

 URL parameters
 --------------

-The target URL of the iframe may contain parameters that will be expanded by venueless.
+The target URL of the iframe may contain parameters that will be expanded by eventyay-video.
 For example, if you want to prefill the name of the user in a third-party application, you could use::

     https://other-application.com/embed?name={display_name}